Mohamed Jameel Didi: Death and impact

 Sheikh Jameel Didi died on 15 March 1989, at the age of 73.
 He is buried at the Galolhu Cemetery.
 After his death, the honour of Usthazul Jeel (the teacher of the generation) was bestowed upon him by President Maumoon Abdul Gayoom.

-Abdulla Hameed descibed him as the father of dhivehi writers and Maumoon Abdul Gayoom said that there was no Maldivian that didn't offer condolences to Didi.
+Abdulla Hameed described him as the father of dhivehi writers and Maumoon Abdul Gayoom said that there was no Maldivian that didn't offer condolences to Didi.

 In an editorial by Haveeru Daily, it was said that his contributions won't be erased from Maldivian soil.

 A mosque was named after him and opened in Maafannu, Malé.

 Mohamed Jameel was one of the foremost Maldivian learned men.
 He translated religious books and foreign tales or fables, adapting them to the island context, making a contribution to Maldivian folklore.